Home » Snacks » Chocolate Swirl Japanese Cheesecake

 • Full-fat dairy gives the best structure

-• Don’t over-swirl the chocolate or it will disappear into the base
+• Don’t over-swirl the chocolate, or it will disappear into the base

 • Overnight chilling gives the cleanest slices